Artem-Timoshenko/artem-timoshenko.github.io/menu/research.md

 with Sebastian Gabel and Duncan Simester

 <a href="/assets/papers/GPT VOC Jan 2025 SSRN.pdf">__Can Large Language Models Extract Customer Needs as well as Professional Analysts?__ </a><br>
-with Sebastian Gabel and Duncan Simester
+with Chengfeng Mao and John R. Hauser

 <a href="/assets/papers/Transfer Learning for Targeting June 2025.pdf">__Transfer Learning for Targeted Marketing: A Bayesian Matrix Factorization Approach__ </a><br>
 with Marat Ibragimov and Duncan Simester